 Despite the never-ending buzz around Amazon and Alibaba, the B2B marketplace still remains an untapped opportunity.
 Yoav Kutner, Oro’s CEO, lists the often overlooked points about building and managing a successful B2B marketplace.

 Indian B2B marketplace Moglix a unicorn after USD 120 million round

-India’s B2B eCommerce marketplace now has over 500,000 small and medium enterprises selling industrial, automotive, laboratory, agricultural, restaurant supplies, among others.
+India’s B2B eCommerce solution marketplace now has over 500,000 small and medium enterprises selling industrial, automotive, laboratory, agricultural, restaurant supplies, among others.
 Moglix competes against the likes of IndiaMart and IndustryBuying marketplaces.

 Sary, a B2B eCommerce marketplace raises $30.5 million Series B